Diet and Joint Replacement: How Food Impacts Your Recovery

 The amount of stress the body endures after surgery causes your metabolism to work harder.
 Therefore, increasing your caloric needs.
 A poor diet post-recovery could slow down the healing process and makes you more susceptible to infections.

 Avoid sugars and refined grains, like white bread.
 If necessary use natural sweeteners such as honey, maple syrup, or coconut sugar.
-Avoid foods high in omega-6 fatty like nuts and fast food as it can lead to inflammation.
+Avoid foods high in omega-6 fatty acids like nuts and fast food as it can lead to inflammation.

 The Road to Recovery